Robotics-Mechatronics-UMA/LAENTIEC-J8_ros2_unity/README.md

 ## 6. Multimedia
 This section includes an image of the robot and the simulated terrain, as well as a video summarizing the simulation's operation.

+### Notice:
+This is a streamlined version of the original repository at https://github.com/Kmdnb/TFG_KDN_UnityROS2.
+You can visit it for more details.